 Making the Dish:

-This is a super easy and only needs the bare minimum of equipment.
+This is super easy and only needs the bare minimum of equipment.
 Minus what you might need for waffles or biscuits or toast, that is.
-That makes this perfect for a quick, easy dinner but is also an easy toss together if you’re at a cabin.
+That makes this perfect for a quick, easy dinner, but is also an easy toss together if you’re at a cabin.
 Just sayin’.

-If I’m using real chipped beef in a jar (as opposed to the Buddig stuff which you can use in a pinch) I rinse the beef off, slice, and set it aside.
+If I’m using real chipped beef in a jar (as opposed to the Buddig stuff, which you can use in a pinch).
+I rinse the beef off, slice it, and set it aside.
 The artichoke hearts need to be cut into quarters if whole, and whether whole or quartered, give them a good rinse and drain very well in a strainer.
 The moisture inside the artichokes can water down your lovely sauce.

 Saving Money on Groceries: